AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 Fields that are commonly marked as "[!UICONTROL Identity]" include: email address, phone number, [[!DNL Experience Cloud ID (ECID)]](https://experienceleague.adobe.com/docs/id-service/using/home.html), CRM ID, or other unique ID fields.
 You should also consider any unique identifiers specific to your organization, as they may be good "[!UICONTROL Identity]" fields as well.

-It is important to think about customer identities during the schema planning phase in order to help ensure data is being brought together to build the most robust profile possible.
+It is important to think about customer identities during the schema planning phase in order to help ensure that data is being brought together to build the most robust profile possible.
 See the overview on [Adobe Experience Platform Identity Service](../../identity-service/home.md) to learn more about how identity information can help you deliver digital experiences to your customers.

-#### xdm:identityMap {#identityMap}
+#### `xdm:identityMap` {#identityMap}

 `xdm:identityMap` is a map-type field that describes the various identity values for an individual, along with their associated namespaces.
 This field can be used to provide identity information for your schemas, instead of defining identity values within the structure of the schema itself.